Date — Mar 21

 TOPIC: Trump on Pharma: Policy and the New Administration’s Impact on the Pharma Industry

-The administration of Donald Trump has been shaking things up across the board and this program will explore how policy changes the administration has proposed as well as changes already enacted will affect the industry.
+President Donald Trump’s tweets can send markets into turmoil, and his statements regarding healthcare as well as his intentions towards the pharma industry and repealing/replacing the affordable care act often seem contradictory.
+His administration and cabinet appointments have been shaking things up across the board, and this program will explore how policy changes the administration has proposed as well as changes already enacted will affect the industry.

 Michael McCaughan, Founding Member, Prevision Policy LLC